 - 1 tablespoon extra-virgin olive oil

-- 3 celery stalks with a few leaves sliced into ¼-inch pieces, plus 1 tablespoon finely chopped celery leaves
+- 3 celery stalks with a few leaves sliced into ¼-inch pieces.
+Reserve some chopped celery leaves for garnish

 - ¼ cup raisins